Don’t end up strapped with expensive repair costs in the event your typically reliable Honda breaks down.

 The Ins And Outs Of Honda Care Extended Service Plans

-When you purchase a new vehicle from the dealership, the representative will likely offer you Honda Care on top of your factory warranty.
-The extended warranty program includes:
+When you purchase a new Honda from the dealership, the representative will likely offer you Honda Care on top of your factory warranty.
+This Honda extended warranty program includes:

 - Powertrain component coverage